 Mr Tay Seo Long began his career with Lee Kim Tah Holdings Limited in 1976, where he rose to the position of Director of Finance and was a member of the audit committee.
-He left Lee Kim Tah Holdings Limited to join Hong Leong Asia Limited as its Group Financial Controller; where he stayed till 2003.
-He subsequently joined Hua Kok International Limited as its Group Financial Controller and company secretary.
-In 2004, Mr Tay joined CSC Holdings Limited as its Group Financial Controller and company secretary, where he stayed till 2007.
-He joined Hiap Tong Group as Chief Financial Officer during a period from 2008 to 2010, after which Mr Tay joined KH Foges Pte Ltd and its subsidiaries as its Executive Director for a period of three years for specific acquisitions and business development.
+He left Lee Kim Tah Holdings Limited to join Hong Leong Asia Limited as its Group Financial Controller (2000 - 2003).
+He subsequently joined Hua Kok International Limited as the Group Financial Controller and company secretary.
+From 2004 to 2007, Mr Tay Seo Long served as the Group Financial Controller and company secretary at CSC Holdings Limited.
+He then enjoyed a sabbatical during the intervening period between his tenure at CSC Holdings Limited and his appointment to Hiap Tong Group as Chief Financial Officer from July 2008 to August 2010.
+He was also appointed as an Executive Director in KH Foges Pte Ltd from 2012 to 2014.

-Mr Tay graduated with a Bachelor of Commerce (Honours) (Accountancy) from Nanyang University in 1974, and obtained a Masters of Business Administration from the University of Hull, UK, in 1994.
-He has been a member of the Institute of Certified Public Accountants of Singapore (currently known as Institute of Singapore Chartered Accountants) since 1976.
+Mr Tay Seo Long graduated with a Bachelor of Commerce (Honours) (Accountancy) from Nanyang University in 1974, and obtained a Masters of Business Administration from the University of Hull, UK, in 1994.
+He has been a member of the Institute of Singapore Chartered Accountants since 1976.

-Mr Tay was appointed to the board on 1 July 2016.
+Mr Tay was appointed to the Board on 1 July 2016 and was last re-elected as a Director on 27 July 2016.